On elliptic and quasiregularly elliptic manifolds: Introduction

 then the volume with multiplicity of $\tilde f(B_R(\RR^n))$ must be $o(R^n)$ and $f$ cannot be a wrapping map, so $M$ cannot be elliptic.
 The same statement about isoperimetric inequalities can be shown for quasiregularly elliptic manifolds.
 The statement about growth follows from a calculation due to Varopoulos.

-The other main obstruction to ellipticity is the following: \begin{thm}[{Berdnikov--Guth--Manin \cite[Theorem 2.3]{BeGM}, Heikkil\"a--Pankka \cite{HP}}] Let $M$ be an elliptic or quasiregularly elliptic closed $n$-manifold.
+The other main obstruction to ellipticity and quasiregular ellipticity is the following: \begin{thm}[{Berdnikov--Guth--Manin \cite[Theorem 2.3]{BeGM}, Heikkil\"a--Pankka \cite{HP}}] Let $M$ be an elliptic or quasiregularly elliptic closed $n$-manifold.
 Then there is an injective ring homomorphism $H^*(M;\RR) \to \Lambda^* \RR^n$. \end{thm} In the elliptic case, this is a theorem of Berdnikov, Guth and Manin, who also show a quantitative refinement \cite[Theorem 2.3]{BeGM}.
-The quasiregular result is a refinement of Prywes' main theorem in \cite{Pry}; after we began our work an independent proof was posted by Heikkil\"a and Pankka \cite{HP}.
+The quasiregular result is a refinement of Prywes' main theorem in \cite{Pry} first shown by Heikkil\"a and Pankka \cite{HP}.
 We give relatively concise and similar proofs of both statements by combining ideas from \cite{BeM} and \cite{Pry}.
 In both cases, the main idea is to take pullbacks of arbitrary differential forms generating the cohomology ring and take a scaling limit.
 While the forms may not obey the same relations as the cohomology classes, their scaling limits do, giving a ring homomorphism from $H^*(M;\RR)$ to an algebra of forms on $\RR^n$.
 Evaluating this ring homomorphism at a point gives the desired result.

 Most known obstructions to ellipticity and quasiregular ellipticity, including some obstructions to ellipticity derived by Gromov in \cite[\S2.E]{GrMS}, follow from Theorem \ref{thm:pi1} and Theorem \ref{thm:coh}.
-The most far-reaching such corollary is the following, which answers a question of Gromov \cite[Question 2.44]{GrMS}: \begin{cor} If $M$ is an elliptic or quasiregularly elliptic closed $n$-manifold, then $\pi_1(M)$ is virtually abelian. \end{cor} We show this by studying the cohomology of nilmanifolds.
+The most far-reaching such consequence is the following, which answers a question of Gromov \cite[Question 2.44]{GrMS}: \begin{thm} If $M$ is an elliptic or quasiregularly elliptic closed $n$-manifold, then $\pi_1(M)$ is virtually abelian. \end{thm} We show this by studying the cohomology of nilmanifolds.
 By Theorem \ref{thm:pi1}, $\pi_1(M)$ is virtually nilpotent, and by Theorem \ref{thm:coh}, $H^*(M)$ must contain $H^*(\pi_1(M)^{\text{ab}})$ as a subalgebra.
 On the other hand, any noncommutativity kills certain cup products between elements of $H^1(M)$.
 We show this using Nomizu's theorem, which relates the cohomology of nilpotent groups to Lie algebra cohomology, but one could instead use the Serre spectral sequence.

 The analogous result for BLD-elliptic manifolds was obtained using different methods by Le Donne and Pankka \cite{LDPa}.

 We give several further corollaries in \S\ref{S:cors}, of which the easiest to state are the following.
 Let $M$ be an elliptic or quasiregularly elliptic $n$-manifold.
 Then: \begin{itemize} \item The fundamental group $\pi_1(M)$ cannot have rank $n-1$. \item If $\pi_1(M)$ is infinite, then the Euler characteristic $\chi(M)=0$. \end{itemize} The latter is also shown in \cite{PG}; the authors use a different method (studying the growth of Betti numbers of finite covers), but their result is likewise a purely topological corollary of Theorem \ref{thm:pi1} and known results about the cohomology ring.